 If you experience symptoms similar to diarrhea and feel a little nauseous after eating coconut oil, odds are, you have taken a bit too much especially when you're just getting started with this health-promoting super food or your body has yet to get used to its bowel-loosening effect.

 Coconut oil (particularly the virgin type) contains 64% medium-chain fatty acids (MCFAs), which are not only good at protecting you against diseases and harmful microorganisms, but are also effective in softening stools and loosening bowels.

 In other words, coconut oil is a powerful cure for constipation as one of its many health benefits.

 However, taking 2 or even 3 tablespoons of the oil in one sitting especially on an empty stomach can cause diarrhea-like symptoms.
 Not only coconut oil starters, even seasoned coconut oil eaters (like me) or those who have serious constipation issues will have very loose stools if they consume the oil that way.

 This is one of the side effects resulting from eating too much coconut oil in one sitting.

-Anyway, you can reduce or even avoid the runs if you administer the dosage carefully.
+Anyway, you can reduce or even avoid the runs (and discomfort) if you administer the dosage carefully.

 As each of us may react differently to the effect of fatty acids in coconut oil, it's best to take just one tablespoon of the oil daily for 5–7 days in such manner – half tablespoon in the morning and the other half in the evening.

 That way your body will have ample time to adapt itself to the oil's effect.
 And once you feel ready for the next increment, increase to one tablespoon in the morning and one in the evening for the next 2–3 weeks so that you have double health protection from coconut oil.